Health & BeautyFeatured

 Frequently Asked Questions

-Is SPF 30 enough for daily use in the UK?
+Is SPF 30 enough for daily use in the UK in 2026?

-SPF 30 blocks around 97% of UVB rays and is perfectly adequate for typical UK days when you’re mostly indoors.
-If you spend a lot of time outside or have fair skin that burns easily, SPF 50 offers slightly more protection and is a safer bet during spring and summer months.
+SPF 30 blocks around 97% of UVB rays and is adequate for typical UK days when you’re mostly indoors.
+If you spend a lot of time outside, have fair skin that burns easily, or live somewhere like the south coast where UV index climbs higher through spring, SPF 50 offers extra protection and is the safer daily bet.

 Can I skip SPF on cloudy days?

 No. Up to 80% of UV radiation passes through clouds, so your skin is still being exposed even when it’s overcast.
-Dermatologists recommend wearing SPF every single day, regardless of the weather, as part of your morning routine.
+Dermatologists recommend wearing the best daily SPF face cream you can every single day, regardless of the weather, as part of your morning routine.

 Do I need to reapply SPF if I’m working indoors all day?